LucasNelson60/G4-EvoLSTM/README.md

 `run_all_simulations.py` runs a first pass with 100 EvoLSTM simulations on every G4CR in the promoter regions of the human genome (hg38).
 `run_thousand_simulations.py` runs a second pass with 1000 EvoLSTM simulations on G4CRs that appear to be statistically (hence biologically) significant.
 `run_million_simulations.py` runs a third pass with one million EvoLSTM simulations on a handful of G4CRs (like C-MYC) that have been extensively studied.
-This is a work in progress, and although there are differences in logic between the three files (mostly pertaining to formatting of inputs), the goal is to merge all three into a single file.
+This is a work in progress, and although there are differences in logic between the three files (mostly pertaining to the processing of input directories/files), the goal is to merge all three into a single file.

 ## Acknowledgements
 evoGReg and G4_EvoLSTM (run_X_simulations): Lucas Nelson